Old Stone House (Brooklyn): Maryland 400

 The 256 dead troops of the Maryland 400 were buried by the British in a mass grave on a hillock on farmer Adrian Van Brunt's land on the outskirts of the marsh.
 It was from this battle that Maryland gained its nickname "The Old Line State".
 This mass grave is believed to be around the southwest corner of what is today 3rd Ave. between 7th and 8th Streets.
-After its capture, the house was used as an artillery position by an estimated 2,000 British and hired Hessian soldiers who fired on the Americans, who had already suffered disastrous losses and were fleeing from the east to the American forts across the Gowanus Creek to the west.
+After its capture, the house was used as an artillery position by an estimated 2,000 British and Hessian soldiers who fired on the Americans, who had already suffered disastrous losses and were fleeing from the east to the American forts across the Gowanus Creek to the west.
 Some four hundred soldiers of the Maryland Brigade under Colonel William Smallwood regained the house twice that day, but were finally repulsed by the British, with very heavy casualties.

 Nicholas Vechte, grandson of Claes, lived in the Old Stone House during the American Revolutionary War under the British occupation.
 Upon his death in 1779, the farm he willed to his grandson, Nicholas R. Cowenhoven.
 In 1797, Cowenhoven sold the house to Jacques Cortelyou, who purchased it for the use of his newly married son, Peter.
 Peter's son Jacques inherited the house in 1815.
 His family was the last to live in the Old Stone House.

 After the death of his wife, Jacques Cortelyou sold the property to Edwin Litchfield, a railroad developer, in 1852.
 Litchfield lived in Litchfield Villa, now the Brooklyn headquarters of the New York City Department of Parks and Recreation.
 Litchfield was the major landowner of the farmland in the area at that time and sold much of his land to the city for the creation of Prospect Park.